nins-k/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 First, I have displayed 25 images at random from the training set along with their labels, to familiarize myself with the kind of images in the training set.
 The same cell can be run repeatedly to view a number of images.

-Below is a part of the grid.
+Below is a part of the grid of random images.

 ![Random training images][image1]